The first Rencontres Musicales du Château d'Ainay-le-Vieil

 Two lectures were given:

 The first was given by Richard Duplat, chief architect of Monuments Historiques, who described the fascinating restoration of the Château d'Ainay-le-Vieil, in particular the Renaissance main building.
-The heritage enthusiasts in attendance asked many questions.
+The heritage lovers in attendance asked many questions.
 An experience that will certainly be repeated as the work progresses, and which will continue until 2025.

 In the second part, Madame Annie Badower talked about "La Forêt de Tronçais, ses chênes, ses légendes, ses fonts et ses forges".
-A passion she was able to share, and which prompted conference participants to discover or rediscover this precious heritage that needs to be safeguarded.
+A passion she was able to share, and which encouraged conference participants to discover or rediscover this precious heritage that needs to be safeguarded.

 Ainay-le-Vieil tells the story of France, as the chateau and its owners have always been close to power, and have played a part in the events that have shaped our country.
 Ainay tells the story of France through its walls and family memories, notably those of Jean-Baptiste Colbert, minister to Louis XIV, Emperor Napoleon I, and the three generals of the Empire: Edouard, Auguste and Alphonse de Colbert.
 It was therefore only natural to organize a symposium to highlight the role played by the Colberts in the history of France, in the politics of their time and in the art that served political power.